HaoLiuHust/mkdocs-mk2pdf-plugin/README.md

 # MkDocs PDF Export Plugin
-*The plugin is based on https://github.com/zhaoterryy/mkdocs-pdf-export-plugin/ ,the main change is use rst2pdf to convert doc to PDFs which support PDF navigation, another change is add a download icon on the page*
+*The plugin is based on https://github.com/zhaoterryy/mkdocs-pdf-export-plugin/ ,the main change is use pandoc to convert doc to PDFs which support PDF navigation, another change is add a download icon on the page*

 *An MkDocs plugin to export content pages as PDF files*

 The plugin will export all markdown pages in your MkDocs repository as PDF files using pandoc and rst2pdf.
-The exported documents support many advanced features missing in most other PDF exports, such as PDF navigation.
+The exported documents support many advanced features missing in most other PDF exports, such as PDF navigation, PDF pagenum.

 ## Requirements